Call for application 42nd cycle

 Research topic: Theoretical or Experimental Physics of elementary constituents of matter and fundamental laws of the universe

+Description: INFN is the national public research institute dedicated to studying the elementary constituents of matter and the fundamental laws of the universe.
+Its scientific mission is “to promote, coordinate, and undertake scientific research in nuclear, subnuclear, astroparticle and fundamental interactions physics, which also involve technological research and development relevant to the activities in these sectors” (art.
+2, INFN Statute).
 In Italy, the national research system consists of public and private parties who undertake scientific and technological research.
 In particular, INFN carries out both theoretical and experimental cutting-edge research in the fields of nuclear, elementary particle, and astroparticle physics.
 It works in close cooperation with the main Italian universities and in a highly competitive international context, but also, and above all, in large scientific collaborations.
+Experimental research in these sectors requires state-of-the-art instruments that are often unique.
+To build them, innovative technologies, which INFN develops both in its laboratories and in collaboration with industry, must be designed.
+Useful applications in other sectors often originate from such technology, benefiting everyone and having a significant positive impact on society in terms of economic development and technological progress.

 Scholarship type: BORSISTA ENTE ESTERNO PUBBLICO DI RICERCA